FAQs

 Q. How much can I tow after lowering with NO helper bags?

 WHY?
-After lowering a pickup truck, you have 3 to 5 inches of clearance from the frame to axle.
+After lowering a pickup truck, you have between 3 to 5 inches of clearance from the frame to axle.

 IF you add weight, it will reduce the suspension travel from frame to axle and cause bottoming out.
 IHC Suspension recommends installing a helper bag kit.